Research

 2015 Nobel Prize Winner Tu You You, awarded for her discovery of Artemisinin as an alternative to chloroquine, a standard Malaria treatment, which was quickly losing efficacy in the 1960s due to increasing drug-resistance

-Qi+Tonic is excited to trial TCM Clinical Registry which aims to improve patient’s clinical outcomes by collecting de-identified data on treatments supporting academic research and evidence based acupuncture in Australia.
+Qi+Tonic is excited to trial Dr Michael Popplewell’s TCM Clinical Registry software which aims to improve patient’s clinical outcomes by collecting de-identified data on treatments supporting academic research and evidence based acupuncture in Australia.

-Wendy is studying for her Master of Chinese Medicine at Western Sydney University keeping up to date with research on the medical conditions and medications of her clients.
-You have the opportunity to be one of Wendy’s case studies for her research on acupuncture and cancer treatment.
+Wendy is studying for her double Master of Chinese Medicine post graduate degree at Western Sydney University and Beijing University of Chinese Medicine keeping current with peer review evidence based research for her clients.
+You have the opportunity to be one of Wendy’s future case studies.

 Examples of published clinical studies evaluating acupuncture include: